 No, she is not rebuked and she shares in Job’s recompense to the fullest.
 This was his test that she had to endure.

 Don’t put people down when they utter things when in the depths of sorrow.
 God sees past that.
 God cares and loves them through it.
 Raw emotions are the natural byproducts of being human.

 And if you preach putting this woman down, it’s like a smack down to women in deep emotional pain.

 Perhaps you’re that woman who identifies with Job’s wife.
 You’ve lost your kids.
 You’ve lost the life you once had.
 You uttered curses you wish you hadn’t.
 Come back to Jesus.
 You haven’t gone too far.
 You’re situation is not hopeless.
 God didn’t do this to you to punish you.
 He is the restorer of the broken heart.
-He died so that you might live.
-He conquered death by rising up again alive forevermore so that there was nothing that could permanently put you in the ground.
+God died so that you might live.
+God conquered death by rising up again alive forevermore so that there was nothing that could permanently put you in the ground.

 There is Hope.
 Reach UP today.
 Read this for more help: